unexpectedjs/unexpected/documentation/api/addAssertion.md

 be passed along to `to contain`.

 When flags are propagated, one can also invert the flag.
-This means that if `to have item` is invoked with the `not` flag, that flag will not be propagated to `to contain` - and vice versa:
+This means that if `to have item` is invoked with the `not` flag, it will be negated and the `to contain` assertion will execute without it:

 <!-- unexpected-markdown freshContext:true -->